V-Sekai/manuals/decisions/20230903-replicate-vrm-transform.md

-# Enabling VRM to Blender Conversion with Cloud GPUs and replicate.com
+# Rejected: Enabling VRM to Blender Conversion with Cloud GPUs and replicate.com

 ## Metadata